Fredericksburg VA: One Day Is Not Enough

 This is not your grandma’s dinner theater.
 Book a seat and you may very well see Sally Struthers vamping it up on stage.
 Broadway actor, Patrick A’Hearn, named Producing Artistic Director of the theater in 2014, launched the original Music of Andrew Lloyd Webber in Jan/Feb of that year, garnering a “huge response.”

-Lately, A’Hearn has been pushing the envelope on traditional dinner theater fare, with Spamalot, Steel Magnolias, and 9 to 5, starring an hilariously bawdy Sally Struthers.
-Tickets $73 with dinner (served by the cast members), $53 show only.
+Lately, A’Hearn has been pushing the envelope on traditional dinner theater fare, with Spamalot, Steel Magnolias, and 9 to 5, starring a hilariously bawdy Sally Struthers.

 It’s about a 20-minute drive north on I-95 to the “Freestone” Sandstone quarry that supplied the building blocks for the White House and our country’s Capitol Building.